Can be found in very large numbers but best used in mixed mushroom dishes due to their tofu like texture.

 Can be confused with very young Amanitas so the mushrooms should be sliced vertically, the stem and cap of the Amanita will be obvious.

-The Earthballs from the Scleroderma family, pictured, but the tough nature of the mushroom and the dark, never pure white, interior should help avoid confusion.
+The Earthballs from the Scleroderma family, pictured, can look similar but the tough nature of the mushroom and the dark, never pure white, interior should help avoid confusion.

 Taste / Smell

 Good but can be a bit ‘spongy’ in texture.
 Must be eaten while the flesh is still white throughout.

 Some of the Lycoperdon species look similar, but as long as their context (gleba) is white, all the light coloured Puffballs are edible but care should be taken to save possible confusion with Scleroderma species.
 Like the giant puffball the spores can be used as a stiptic so staunch blood flow or ‘puffed’ onto burns to help with the healing.
 The spores breathed in however can cause Lycoperdonosis, a lung disease, so care should be taken handling mature specimens.